Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 \subsection{Limitations}

-Although Equi-RO demonstrates superior accuracy and robustness, its performance is affected by the relatively low resolution of radars, as shown in the self-collected dataset.
-Additionally, while our approach meets general real-time requirements with a processing speed of 76.75 ms per frame on a single NVIDIA A100 GPU, further algorithmic optimization is necessary for deployment on on-board platforms with stricter latency budgets.
+Although Equi-RO demonstrates superior accuracy and robustness, its performance is still affected by the relatively low resolution of radars, as shown in the self-collected dataset.
+Moreover, while our method achieves real-time performance at 58.15 ms per frame on a single NVIDIA A100 GPU, further optimization is necessary for deployment on on-board platforms.
+Efficiency can be improved via C++ migration and TensorRT acceleration, bridging the gap between the research prototype and mobile platform constraints.